-At the end of 2020, Exacompta Clairefontaine employed over 3,600 people, around 72% of whom were based in France.

-Based on the available data (incomplete 2020 data), 40% of employees are female and 60% are male.
-The vast majority of them (94%) held permanent employment contracts.
+At the end of 2021, Exacompta Clairefontaine employed more than 3,500 people, 71% of whom were based in France.
+Based on available data, women represented 41% of employees and men 59%.
+The vast majority of employees (94%) held permanent employment contracts.

-With regard to staff turnover, most departures were related to contract expiration (50%), reflecting the seasonal nature of part of the Group's activities.
+With regard to staff turnover, most departures were related to contract expiration (52%), reflecting the seasonal nature of part of the Group's activities.
 The use of fixed-term or temporary workers at certain times of the year allows the Group to cope with fluctuations in its manufacturing business, in preparation for the start of the school year, the manufacture of products linked to the annual cycle (diaries, calendars, etc.) or festival or holiday periods (photo books).